Rochester, New York: Transportation

-Maritime transport
+Maritime

 There is marine freight service at the Port of Rochester on Lake Ontario, which is connected to the Atlantic Ocean via the Saint Lawrence Seaway.

-A short-lived, high-speed passenger/vehicle ferry Spirit of Ontario I built in Australia, nicknamed The Breeze or The Fast Ferry, linked Rochester to Toronto across Lake Ontario.
-Canadian American Transportation Systems (CATS) was the company in charge of the Fast Ferry operations.
-The Spirit of Ontario I had a delayed arrival on April 29, 2004, as a result of hitting a pier in New York City on April 5, 2004, and was finally officially christened on June 16, 2004, at the Port of Rochester.
-The Fast Ferry was bought by the City of Rochester in an attempt to save the project.
-The Fast Ferry operated between June 17, 2004, and December 12, 2005, and cost the city $42.5 million.
-The project was initially well received by the inhabitants of Rochester.

-Considerable effort was spent by inhabitants of Rochester to build up the waterfront to embrace the idea as well as to capitalize on potential tourism which was estimated to be an additional 75,000 tourists per month.
-In the first three months of operation, the fast ferry had carried about 140,000 people between Rochester and Toronto.
-A second Fast Ferry was proposed by CATS on August 27, 2004, which would have cost an additional $100 million.
-There were a number of problems concerning the ship's engine, the lack of mutual building up of waterfronts in Toronto and the inability of the city to put pressure on the company responsible for the production of the Fast Ferry.
-This resulted in the failure of the project.
-It was sold to Förde Reederei Seetouristik, a German company, for $30 million.
+The Erie Canal intersects the Genesee River on the south side of the city.

+During the 19th and early 20th centuries, a number of passenger ferries operated on Lake Ontario between the Port of Rochester and Canada.
+Service ended in 1950 when the Ontario I and Ontario II ended their route between Rochester and Cobourg.
+A new ferry, the Spirit of Ontario I, operated between Rochester and Toronto from June 17, 2004, to December 12, 2005.
+The ferry suffered from numerous issues, including two separate pier collisions that damaged it.
+The initial operator, Canadian American Transportation Systems (CATS), went bankrupt by the end of the 2004 season.
+The city of Rochester then purchased the ferry and signed a contract with Bay Ferries Great Lakes to resume operations in 2005.
+The resumption of service was delayed until summer, causing the ferry to continue to operate at a loss.
+In 2006, the operation was shut down and the ferry was sold.

-Air transport
+Air

 Rochester is served by the Frederick Douglass Greater Rochester International Airport (GRIA).
 Scheduled air service is provided by American, Allegiant, Delta, Frontier, JetBlue, Southwest, Spirit, and United.

-In 2010, the GRIA was ranked the 14th-least expensive airport in the United States by Cheapflights.
-This was considered a major achievement for the county and the airport authority; as recently as 2003, Rochester's ticket prices were among the highest in the country, ranking as high as fourth in 1999.

 FedEx founder Fred Smith has stated in several articles that Xerox's development of the copier, and its need to quickly get parts to customers, was one of the economic issues that led him to pioneer the overnight delivery business in 1971.
 Because Xerox manufactured its copiers in Rochester, the city was one of the original 25 cities FedEx served on its first night of operations on April 17, 1973.

 In 2016, Governor Andrew Cuomo announced a $63.4 million project to renovate the GRIA.
 The renovations include a large canopy extending over both main entrances, solar panels, a rainwater collection system, and modern communication and security enhancements.
 All construction was completed by October 2018.